by Texas Homesteader

 That Sunshine-Fresh Smell For Laundry

 One of my favorite ways to use solar energy is with my solar clothes dryer. 😉 We own a nice gas-powered dryer but I don’t use it.
-I love to hang our clothes outside.
+I love to use my own Homemade Laundry Detergent, then hang our clean clothes outside to dry.
 The delightful aroma that is imparted into the fabric cannot be duplicated.

 Oddly enough this has turned into one of my more pleasant chores, standing under that beautiful blue Texas sky listening to the chatter of the birds around me as I hang our clothes out to dry.
 I somehow feel a closeness with my grandmother as I do this chore, remembering how I would stand next to her as a child and hand her the clothes to go on the line.
 Sweet memories…